-Perform Integrated Change Control is an important process of the project integration management.
+Perform Integrated Change Control is an important process of project integration management.
 In a project, there will always be change requests.
 These changes will be evaluated by the change control board.
-Afterwards, if the change requests are approved, they will be implemented.
-The changes in a project are accepted, rejected or handled in Perform Integrated Change control process.
-From submission of a change request until its implementation and closure, perform integrated change control process ensures the successful change management in a project.
+Afterward, if the change requests are approved, they will be implemented.
+The changes in a project are accepted, rejected, or handled in Perform Integrated Change control process.
+From the submission of a change request until its implementation and closure, perform integrated change control process ensures the successful change management in a project.

 In this article, we are going to have a detailed look at the Perform Integrated Change control process.
 What is done during the Perform Integrated Change control process and what are the tips for implementing a good Perform Integrated Change control process?
 If you want to test yourself about the Integrated Change control process in project management, you can find sample PMP exam questions to assess your knowledge.

 Let’s see an example for perform integrated change control process.
 As you know, a change in one of the project constraints should be evaluated for impacts on all of the other constraints.
 Let’s consider that you are managing a software project.
 And let’s assume that the database of the project stores the members as account ID, name, and surname.
 If a change request asks to change the name and surname orders in the database, this might be a very small change from the perspective of database work.
 But if there are lots of other parts in the software which is depending on this name and surname order, they will be affected so changes might be required on those parts as well.
 Perform integrated change control process aims to evaluate the impacts of a change end-to-end.
 Now let’s view how to perform a great integrated change control.